 Screening for osteoporosis is recommended for people of average risk beginning at age 65, but talk to your provider about starting earlier if you have had broken bones as an adult; you have a biological parent who has had a hip fracture; or if you smoke, drink excessively or are underweight.
 Also discuss screening frequency, which can vary from person to person.

 The U.S. Preventative Services Task Force recommends screening for colorectal cancer beginning at age 50, but talk to your WHA or primary care provider about starting screening earlier if you:

 Have had a close relative with colorectal polyps or colorectal cancer

 You have an inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis.

 We may be able to help with some of these when we see you.
 Otherwise, see your primary care provider for screening related to:

 High blood pressure.
 Get your blood pressure every year.
-Optimal blood pressure in healthy women is less than 120/80.
+Optimal blood pressure in healthy people assigned female at birth is less than 120/80.